 - Outlines the impact of migrating from MARC to BIBFRAME on libraries in Canada

 - Assesses the understanding of and readiness for BIBFRAME transition in libraries in Canada

 - Makes recommendations for how CMSC-CNCM and CFLA-FCAB and FMD can support Canadian libraries’ transition to BIBFRAME.

 - A plain-language description of BIBFRAME and its potential impact on Canadian libraries;

 - A survey of the Canadian library community to gauge the community’s understanding of BIBFRAME;

-- A list of recommendations for training, education and advocacy that will help Canadian libraries prepare and make informed decisions.
+- A final report including a list of recommendations for training, education and advocacy that will help Canadian libraries prepare and make informed decisions.

 All documentation will be shared with Canadian libraries in English and French.

 The BIBFRAME Readiness Task Force is appointed for an initial term to end June 1, 2020, with the understanding that the charge and duration of the group may need to be extended or revised, depending on progress made over the coming year.
 The task force will commence work in Fall 2018 and will produce a preliminary report in Spring 2019.
 The final report will be published by May 2020.
 The task force will provide regular status updates to the CMSC-CNCM.